 5. Dark Colours for Dark Rooms

 If you want to create a special Dark Room, we’d recommend using dark colours on the walls to enhance the room’s sensory experience.
-Dark blue walls could quickly become galaxies filled with stars and relaxing dreams.
+For example, dark blue walls could quickly become galaxies filled with stars and relaxing dreams.
 Whilst dark green walls could become a hidden forest perfect for nature explorers.

-What you should avoid with your Sensory Room Decoration:
+What you should avoid when it comes to decorating your Sensory Room

 - Stimulating colours: Red, Orange, Yellow and bright neon shades – your sensory room needs a neutral, cool, and calm aesthetic.